1991 Great Plains tornado outbreak: Regional impact and response

-In the wake of the tornado outbreak, Kansas Governor Joan Finney requested that President George H.W.
-Bush supply Sedgwick, Butler, and Cowley counties with federal disaster aid, a move that the president later approved.
+In the wake of the tornado outbreak, Kansas state governor Joan Finney requested that U.S. President George H.W.
+Bush supply Sedgwick, Butler, and Cowley Counties with federal disaster aid, a move that the president later approved.
 Under the $2.6 million program, the Federal Emergency Management Agency (FEMA) paid 75 percent of the cost for disaster cleanup, while the local government paid 15 percent, and the state paid the remaining 10 percent.
-Oklahoma Governor David Walters likewise requested federal assistance for six counties in his state.
+Oklahoma state governor David Walters likewise requested federal assistance for six counties in his state.
 American Red Cross and civil defense officials scoured devastated homes and rendered aid to about 370 families affected by the storms.
-After two Oklahoma counties were not granted disaster assistance, local officials in Garfield and Washington counties criticized FEMA's decision.
+After two Oklahoma counties were not granted disaster assistance, local officials in Garfield and Washington Counties criticized FEMA's decision.
 The organization responded by noting that additional counties could be added to the list in the future but that damage in those counties was marginal for a presidential declaration.
 Two days later, federal assistance was made available to both counties.

 In the Oologah–Talala school district of Oklahoma, which was all but devastated during the tornado outbreak, the Oklahoma State Department of Education voted to forgive the remaining 23 days of classes, the largest number of instructional days forgiven in a single school year on record at the time.
 Individual student conferences were held at a local church.
 About 170 construction workers worked double shifts to repair the school grounds, which were tentatively set to reopen on August 12.
-Of the district's 24 buses, 15 were repaired in the weeks following the tornado outbreak, while 9 were rendered inoperable.
+Of the district's 24 buses, 15 were repaired in the weeks following the tornado outbreak, while nine were rendered inoperable.
 The school district reopened on August 15.

+The Next-Generation Radar era

+Weather Surveillance Radar-1988 Doppler/Next-Generation Radar scan of the Westport, Oklahoma F4 tornado.

-The 1991 outbreak occurred during a period of modernization for the National Weather Service and helped highlight the value of radar imagery for detecting tornadoes.
+The 1991 outbreak occurred during a period of modernization for the National Weather Service and helped highlight the value of weather radar imagery for detecting tornadoes.
 In April 1991, the WSR-88D NEXRAD radar in Norman, Oklahoma, was the only radar of its kind with Doppler capabilities, and even then it had not been cleared for use in day-to-day operations.
 In Oklahoma, the higher resolution radar displayed important storm-scale characteristics such as mesocyclones, some of which were seen over 125 mi away in Kansas.
 For comparison, the outdated radars in that state, though closer, did not depict significant features indicative of an ongoing tornado.
 Instead, forecasters in Kansas were forced to rely on reports from the public and storm chasers.
 In an internal assessment of the event, the National Weather Service concluded that "The NWS should continue to implement the Next Generation Radar (NEXRAD) network across the Nation.
 This event illustrates the usefulness of the WSR-88D velocity fields and better azimuthal resolution reflectivity data."
 The implementation of these radars have improved tornado lead times in modern years.